 When you are no longer using your summer toys like RV’s and boats, animals might decide they look like a comfortable nesting place.
 An easy way to prevent critters from taking over is to check these spaces periodically throughout the winter season.
 Walk around, check doors, and look for trails of stuffing, scat, or food.
-By making a racket every once in a while, the animal will figure out that the place might not be suitable for nesting after all.
-If you do find an animal residing there, play talk radio or deploy the apple cider vinegar soaked rag strategy mentioned above.
+By making a racket every once in a while, the animal will figure out that the place might not be suitable after all.
+If you do find an animal residing there, play talk radio or deploy the apple cider vinegar-soaked rag strategy mentioned above.

 You might have heard the stories: a moose gets stuck or baby foxes are born in a window well.
 Animals often get trapped or injured when they fall into the pit, but you can prevent this!
 Purchase window well covers at a home improvement store near you.
-Or, buy one on Amazon like the picture above.

 Preventing wildlife conflict is huge when it comes to wildlife rehabilitation.
 We receive animals every year that have become orphaned because trees were cut down during baby season.
-Many rabbits come to the center after falling down into a window well and getting injured.
+Many rabbits come to the Center after falling down into a window well and getting injured.
 Thank you for doing your part to prevent these issues and keep our wildlife wild.
 Our community will be a better place to live because of it!

 Give Greenwood a call if you have other questions or concerns when wildlife proofing.
 303-823-8455